litterbox-sf-wdi-18/angular/readme.md

 });
 ```

+###Challenge

+* Create a new table of Pokemon with the names reversed representing their arch nemeses.

 ##Pro-tip: Minification in Angular

 Remember the main goal in [minification](https://en.wikipedia.org/wiki/Minification_(programming)) is to save space and deliver the file quickly.
 A variable `myVariableName` may be renamed to `A` during minification.
-The computer doesn't care what the name is as long as they are consistent.
+A computer doesn't care what the name is as long as they are consistent.

-If you ever minify your angular code when delivering it from a server to a client your variables will be renamed and this may cause problems.
+If you ever minify your angular code when delivering it to a client your variables will be renamed and this may cause problems.
 We're used to seeing code like this.

 ```js
 app.controller("PokemonCtrl", function() {